“I can’t do it if it’s not perfect”

-I just got back from speaking at a middle school retreat.
+I just got back from speaking at a youth retreat.
 The weekend and the kids were pretty epic, but my messages were not ready until the day of.
 I had doubts and more doubts.

 Love is perfect.
 Perfect love casts out fear.
 We can still love the kids we have, imperfectly, and they will receive it.
 They will forgive our lousy messages, our crazy ideas, our inconsistencies, our insecurities, and our imperfections if we just show up and love them.

 So what if it’s not perfect.
 Quit making excuses and put it out there; it will be worth it and God will take it and do something awesome with it.